Agent Settings

 Auto-Save Actions

 Toggle whether AI actions are automatically saved to the action history.
-When enabled (default), every action the agent performs during a chat session is captured in the Actions tab in real time.
-When disabled, actions appear in chat with an "Add" button for manual selection.
+When enabled, every action the agent performs during a chat session is captured in the Actions tab in real time.
+When disabled (default), actions appear in chat with an "Add" button so you can pick exactly which actions to keep in your sequence.

 Clear Action History